Standard Poodles of Forest Lakes – Recent Accomplishments & Top Honors:

 We’ve assembled a resource for Grooming your pet poodle at home.

-Poodle Clipping and Grooming: The International Reference by Shirlee Kalstone is the most comprehensive grooming book for the breed.
+Poodle Clipping and Grooming: The International Reference by Shirlee Kalstone is one of the most comprehensive grooming books for the breed.

 Puppy Culture (PC) provides structure for early puppy development (first 12 weeks).
 Be sure to visit the “Learn” page on the Puppy Culture website.
 Visit your puppy and observe Puppy Culture at work.
 We are happy to provide detailed records of our PC activities with your puppy.